Where is the I2P Lab at CSU?

 Do you have to be an engineering student to have access to the lab?

-No, anyone can have access to the I2P Lab if they take the required training workshop.
-To use the printers, you must also pay the lab fee.
+No, anyone at Colorado State University can have access to the I2P Lab if you complete the free training workshop pay the lab fee.

 What does the certification process look like in order to operate the printers?